Thailand

 Thai poles are square and have small holes running vertically up the pole.

-NOTE: You will see similar poles in Sri Lanka and Cambodia.
+NOTE: You will see similar poles in Sri Lanka, Cambodia and Laos.
 Make sure to look for other clues before guessing.

 Thai script is compact and in many fonts has tiny circles within most letters.